 While still a student, Virginia worked under Marion Williamson-Blalock and assisted in developing many of the activities that are still vital elements of the Minority Engineering Programs at Purdue University.
-She served as Assistant Director of MEP during the inception of Engineering 180 and the formation of other minority organizations now well established at Purdue.
+She served as Assistant Director of MEP during the inception of the MEP Freshman Orientation Seminar (Engineering 180) and the formation of other minority organizations now well established at Purdue.

-Virginia has worked for Proctor & Gamble, Eli Lilly Corporation, RCA, General Dynamics, and served as School Administrator for Bibleway Christian Academy (Toledo, Ohio) serving grades Preschool through 12, She comes to us from DaimlerChrysler Corporation where she spent the last 10 years and served as Lean Manufacturing Manager for the Powertrain Division.
+Virginia has worked for Proctor & Gamble, Eli Lilly Corporation, RCA, General Dynamics, and served as School Administrator for Bibleway Christian Academy (Toledo, Ohio) serving grades Preschool through 12.
+Before coming to Purdue, she worked at DaimlerChrysler Corporation where she spent 10 years and served as Lean Manufacturing Manager for the Powertrain Division.
 She was responsible for 100% implementation of training and integration of lean manufacturing principles.

 Dr. Carol Stwalley